 Complex febrile seizures last for more than 15 minutes.
 Multiple seizures may happen over a 30-minute period.
 They may happen more than once during a 24-hour time frame as well.

 When a simple or complex febrile seizure occurs repeatedly, it’s considered a recurrent febrile seizure.
-Symptoms of recurrent febrile seizures include:
+Symptoms of recurrent febrile seizures include the following:

-- Your child’s body temperature for the first seizure may have been lower.
+- Your child’s body temperature for the first seizure was lower.

-- The next seizure often happens within a year of the initial seizure.
+- The next seizure happens within a year of the initial seizure.

 - Your child has fevers frequently.

 This type of seizure tends to occur in children under 15 months of age.